ethereum-optimism/optimism/rollup-node.md

 ## L2 Chain Derivation
 [l2-chain-derivation]: #l2-chain-derivation

-This section specifies how the [rollup driver] derives one L2 block from every L1 block.
+This section specifies how the [rollup driver] derives one L2 block per every L1 block.
 The L2 block will carry the L1 block attributes (as a *[L1 attributes transaction]*) well as all L2 transactions deposited by users in the L1 block (*[deposits]*).